The Line-Up

 The Line-Up is a 1934 American crime film directed by Howard Higgin and starring William Gargan, Marian Nixon and Paul Hurst.

 Plot

 One of the detective squad's young new recruit officers is assigned with investigating a series of fur coat thefts.
 When he suspects a hotel hat check girl of being involved with the theft, he sets out to prove her innocence and identify the real thieves.

+Critical reception

+Variety, "This one just misses being fair as entertainment."